chamilo/chamilo-munin/README.md

 If you got this, then it is likely all your scripts will start drawing charts in the next 5-10 minutes.
 Well done!

+## Exclusions ##

+By default, this plugin assumes all Chamilo portals are in /var/www/[domain]/www, and it gets and tracks all of them.
+To exclude some of those directories from tracking, use the exclusions.conf file (exclusions.dist.conf provided as a template) and define each subdirectory you want to exclude on its own line.

 ## Notes ##

 The Virtual Chamilo plugin is not supported by this module.
 As such, if a portal using Virtual Chamilo is detected